alastair10/bank_tech_test/README.md

 # Bank Tech Test

+### UPDATE: Reviewer Feedback

+The following is the reviewer's feedback on my tech test submission:

+_There is a lot of good work here, Alastair.
+Your documentation includes a good introduction to design, including a fair attempt at use of sequence diagram.
+It may be worth checking some details of the layout of this, e.g. do we need to have a separate "individual transaction" on the diagram?
+Your installation and running instructions work exactly as your documentation mentions they should.
+You have a good, clean, clear, commit history showing a TDD process.
+You have good use of doubles for unit testing and some integration testing.
+Your code sensibly allows key fields of the account class to only be read, but not written to without your own access methods.
+As a point to consider, I notice that you validate input types for transactions, but not the values themselves.
+Due to the very high quality of work throughout, I am awarding you a pass at professional level, however, in future do carefully also consider validation of the values of inputs, not just their types.
+A less lenient employer may fail your submission if this is not included._

 ### Requirements

 * You should be able to interact with your code via a REPL like IRB or Node.
 (You don't need to implement a command line interface that takes input from STDIN.)